 Mental illness movies allow us to view the world through a different lens by giving us access to other people’s perspectives from all walks of life.

-The above seven mental health movies are available on Netflix, Amazon Prime, and other streaming services, and provide carefully considered viewpoints of a wide variety of mental illnesses.
+The above mental health movies are available on Netflix, Amazon Prime, and other streaming services, and provide carefully considered viewpoints of a wide variety of mental illnesses.